 - All undergraduate and graduate transcripts

-- Two to three letters of recommendations from individuals able to comment on the applicant's ability to engage in quality scholarship.
+- One to two letters of recommendations from individuals able to comment on the applicant's ability to engage in quality scholarship.

 - A 300–500 word statement of purpose explaining why you are interested in pursuing the Master of Science in sociology, particularly your interest in Social Justice studies.